loong1325/loong1325.github.io/_pages/about.md

 Merit Cat, Distinguished Associate Cat of Dr. George Edgar Zomboss
 =====
 A cat from the night.
 An alive student who doesn't like doing homework.
 My cat life is a success story, with cat food, social life, happiness, good grades, and everything else.
-Without a girlfriend.
+Without a girlfriend currently.